-It’s one thing to be strong on two legs, but another to be strong on one.
-Read on for some single leg strength training for marathon runners, guaranteed to change the game for your running form!
+It’s one thing to be strong on two legs, but another to be strong on one, especially for marathon runners.
+But, how do you get it?
+We’re here to help!
+Read on for some leg workouts for runners guaranteed to change the game for your running form!

 Developing control and strength on one leg leads to increased body awareness, improved running form, and ultimately increased endurance for that marathon distance!